 5. Are there any special conditions under which the student should be readmitted?

-B. Any additional documentation requested by the Student Life Office relevant to the student’s application.
+B. Any additional documentation requested by the Office of Student Engagement relevant to the student’s application.

-C. Readmission interview to be completed in advance with the Student Life Office and other consultants.
+C. Readmission interview to be completed in advance with the Office of Student Engagement and other consultants.

 4. Readmission Decision

-The Student Life Office reviews the application materials and makes the final decision about whether the medical problems necessitating a medical leave have been adequately addressed and that there is a reasonable assurance that such a health crisis will not recur.
-The Student Life Office may also have the application reviewed by appropriate Luther staff who will add their recommendations as necessary.
+The Student Engagement Office reviews the application materials and makes the final decision about whether the medical problems necessitating a medical leave have been adequately addressed and that there is a reasonable assurance that such a health crisis will not recur.
+The Office of Student Engagement may also have the application reviewed by appropriate Luther staff who will add their recommendations as necessary.